 Note About Hair Dryers

 If you are coming from the U.S., do not bring a hair dryer to Iceland.
-They are hard to match up with a suitable converter due to astronomical power consumption.
+They are hard to match up with a suitable converter due to their high power consumption.
 It might be best to check if your accommodation in Iceland has one in the room, most do.
-Some swimming pools usually have hair dryers for use in changing rooms.
-If you absolutely need a hair dryer and your hotel does not have one, your best bet is to buy a cheap one when you arrive in Iceland.
+Some swimming pools have hair dryers for use in changing rooms.
+If you absolutely need a hairdryer and your hotel does not have one, your best bet is to buy a cheap one when you arrive in Iceland.